AdaCore/gnatstudio/docs/users_guide/debugging.rst

 *Lines with breakpoints*
   .. index:: breakpoint

   For lines where breakpoints have been set, a red mark is displayed on top of the blue dot for the line.
-You can add and delete breakpoints by clicking on this area (the first click will set a breakpoint, the second click will remove it).
+Add or delete breakpoints by clicking on this area (the first click will set a breakpoint, the second click will remove it).